Xatrekak/Xatrekak.github.io/README.md

 >This is a quick GUI app that I threw together to solve some work flow issues I had while stuying for my CCIE.
 Uses python to make and mount a disk image containing bootup files for the lab routers.
 Currently this method only works for the vIOS images and only on Linux.

->At some point I will be adding Windows support via WSL (it requres GNU MTools).
-I will also be adding support for the CSR1000v which should have native windows support.
+>Windows support via WSL has been added.
+Mtools needs to be installed under WSL to work.

 <br/>
 <br/>